aidygus/astar-rover/readme.md

 * When approaching a waypoint with a deviation of over 5 degrees from current heading.
 * When approaching a change of slope angle.
 It has a system where it will scan ahead based on the rovers braking distance so that if it detects a sudden change it can efficiently and safely brake before it hits the change.
 * While descending down hill it will brake to keep within the set speed limitations or reduce speed for very steep slopes.
-* Come to a complete halt a hold if it looses connection to KSC
+* Come to a complete halt and hold if it looses connection to KSC
 * Reverse and attempt to go round any objects it hits in it's path.

 ## Input Keys

-Managing the rover is done through Terminal Input commands these are :
+Managing the rover is done through Terminal Input with these commands:

-    Up arrow      - Increment Latitude by 0.1 degrees Down arrow    - Decrease latitude by 0.1 degress Left arrow    - Increase Longitude by 0.1 degrees Right arrow   - Decrease Longitued by 0.1 degrees
+    Up arrow      - Increment Latitude by 0.1 degrees Down arrow    - Decrease latitude by 0.1 degress Left arrow    - Decrease Longitude by 0.1 degrees Right arrow   - Increase Longitued by 0.1 degrees

     HOME          - Return arrow vector to vehicle
     END           - Exit the rover manager